tvm_ffi.cpp.build

 • extra_cflags (Sequence[str] | None, default: None) –

-The extra compiler flags for C++ compilation.
-The default flags are:
+Extra compiler flags applied to both C and C++ compilation.
+The C++ default flags are:

 • On Linux/macOS: [‘-std=c++17’, ‘-fPIC’, ‘-O2’]